melchor629/node-flac-bindings/readme.md

 In other cases, you will need to install the development version of FLAC (those which includes the headers and the library binary).

-If you are using Windows, and there's no binaries compiled for you, then you will need to install the build tools first:
+If you are using Windows, and there's no binaries compiled for you, then you will need to install the build tools first (with **admin privileges**):

 ```
 npm install --global --production windows-build-tools
-npm config set msvs_version 2015 --global
 ```

 After that, you need to compile (or obtain from elsewhere) the `libFLAC.dll`.
 If you compile it, you need also libogg (see README from flac).
 Ensure that the library is compiled/downloaded for 64bit because node uses 64bit for Windows in 64 bit.
 If you try to use 32bit library on 64bit node, loading will fail.